DARF: Depth-Aware Generalizable Neural Radiance Field

-For the image encoder, we extract features by U-ResNet34.
+\textbf{Implementation Details.} For the image encoder, we extract features by U-ResNet34.
 For the sample point feature decoder, we adopt the ray transformer structure with four heads from \cite{wang2021ibrnet}.
 We train every model using the training scenes and test it on unseen test scenes.
 We use Adam \cite{kingma2017adam} optimizer with an initial learning rate of $5\times {10}^{-4}$, which decays exponentially along with the optimization.
-We train our network using two RTX 2080 Ti GPUs, spending 30 hours with 128 samples and 10 hours with 40 samples.
-The values of hyper-parameters mentioned above are set as $\alpha=1, \beta=1$.
+We train our network using two RTX 2080 Ti GPUs, spending 30 hours with 64 samples and 10 hours with 32 samples.
+The hyper-parameter mentioned in the loss is set as $\beta=1$.